sim-1one/OpenAI-CoreIntegration/README.md

 | AI for Operation Framework LZ | Foundation - ARM template for AI for Op Landing Zone | [Configuration Link](./OpenAI-CoreIntegrationLZ/README.md) |
 | Sentinel Integration | Logic App used to Integrate Azure OpenAI with your Sentinel SIEM System | [Configuration Link](./Sentinel/README.md) |

+<h2>Learning Resources</h2>

+Explore detailed resources and guides on key Azure technologies and OpenAI Landing Zone Architectural Reference in the [Learning Folder](./Learning/README.md).
+This folder includes insights on:
+- OpenAI integration with Azure
+- Building workflows with Logic Apps
+- Managing APIs with Azure API Management
+- Using AI and Machine Learning on Azure
+- Other essential Azure technologies

 <h2>Prerequisites</h2>